 Do Air Purifiers Help with Mold?

-Not only do air purifiers help improve air quality by removing particles like dust, pollen, smoke and other allergens from the air, but some air purifiers also help remove any nasty odors that might be lingering in your home.
+Not only do air purifiers help raise air quality by removing particles like dust, pollen, smoke and other allergens from the air, but some air purifiers also help remove any nasty odors that might be lingering in your home.